LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W03-D1A-MoreAboutClasses.md

     set roundsWon(value) { this.#roundsWon = value; }
 ```

-Here is code that accesses some of the Player instance variables on a player object:
+Here is code from the `Game` class that accesses the `Player` scores through a setter, on a player object:

 ```javascript
 startNewGame() {